joaks1/python-file-io/README.md

 ```

 For larger files, getting a string of the entire file is not very efficient.
-Below, we will show a more efficient example.
+Below, we will learn a more efficient approach.

 When we are done with the file, whether reading from it or writing to it,
 make sure you **close the file**: